 Look after your physical body as best you can.
 Eat healthily if you are able; don’t drink too much if you can help it – it won’t help long term – but don’t beat yourself up if you do.

 Go out every single day, even if its just for a walk round the block, or a moment in the garden.

-Do things to calm you: a bath, a book, a film, a candle, a hug, a jigsaw, music, walk in nature, meditation, read and/or write poetry.
+Do things to calm and distract you: a bath, a book, a film, a candle, a hug, a jigsaw, music, walk in nature, meditation, read and/or write poetry, breathing practice/meditation.

 Keep physically active if possible, and try to find some structure and routine after the first few shellshocked weeks.

 Talk to anyone who will listen, and then talk some more.

 Write if you can, a journal, letters or messages to others.

 Plan small things, put things in the diary.